Murder of James Sanders: Family

 The wife of Sanders gave several interviews to the news media.
 She said that she "forgave" the arrested suspects.
 Higashi's father attended the funeral and expressed regret as well as noting that his son will probably spend the rest of his life in prison.

 Craigslist

 Subsequent to the killing, Craigslist posted additional warnings to their website.
 Craigslist-related murders have received much publicity with the media warning of the dangers of contact after online encounters.
-Craiglist associated killings have occurred in Boston and Minnesota.
+Craigslist-associated killings have occurred in Boston and Minnesota.